David Shackelford's Collection

 Ready for "R" adjectives?
 Your child will be set with a riot of descriptive "R" words after completing this parts of speech sheet.

-Polish your petite prodigy's prowess with the "P" adjectives in this worksheet!
+Polish your petite prodigy's prowess with these "P" adjectives!
 She'll get plenty of practice with her parts of speech with these grammar exercises.

 Kings must know the importance of "K".
 Your young student will as well, with this worksheet on "K" adjectives.